reactjs/react.dev/content/docs/hooks-effect.md

 prev: hooks-intro.html
 ---

 *Hooks* are a new addition in React 16.8.
-They let you use state and other React features without writing a class.
+They are the fundamental building blocks of a React app, allowing you to compose state and other React features into sharable logic.

 The *Effect Hook* lets you perform side effects in function components: